 The purpose of the panel is so they can carry out one final check of all the information that has been gathered throughout the assessment process.

 You will probably be asked questions during the panel process.
-Your assessing social worker will have worked with you in advance to help prepare you.
+Your assessing social worker will have helped prepare you in advance.
 The panel will then consider your assessment and make their recommendation.